-You’ve no doubt stumbled across some poorly designed apps in your day, and you probably wondered who on earth they had in mind when they designed them.
+You’ve undoubtedly stumbled across some poorly designed apps in your day, and you probably wondered who they had in mind when they created them.
 Certainly not you!

-That’s the exact question you don’t want your users asking themselves, and you can avoid this by understanding your target audience intimately.
-This will not only inform your app’s look and feel, but it will guide your marketing strategy, workflow design, pricing strategy, and more.
+That’s the question you don’t want your users asking themselves, and you can avoid this by understanding your target audience intimately.
+This will inform your app’s look and feel and guide your marketing strategy, workflow design, pricing strategy, and more.

 Getting to know your target audience means asking the following questions.

-Don’t just think in terms of demographics (e.g., age, gender).
-Think in terms of psychographics (e.g., urban hipsters who love craft beer and live music).
+Don’t just think about demographics (e.g., age, gender).
+Consider psychographics (e.g., urban hipsters who love craft beer and live music).
 The way people think is more indicative of their behavior than immutable characteristics like ethnicity and biological sex.

-This might seem obvious, until it’s not.
+This might seem evident until it’s not.
 Your users might end up using your app in ways you never intended, and that’s fine.
 Silicon Valley abounds with pivot stories.
-Instagram began as a check-in app called Burbn that integrated games like Mafia Wars, but it was the photo sharing element that took off.
-Once that happened, Instagram scrapped all the other features crowding their interface and became the world’s premier photo-sharing app.
+Instagram began as a check-in app called Burbn that integrated games like Mafia Wars, but the photo-sharing element took off.
+Once that happened, Instagram scrapped all the other features crowding its interface and becoming the world’s premier photo-sharing app.

 Pivots happen.
 Watch closely so you can adapt.

-Before Facebook and Myspace, a social networking site called Friendster captured the world’s attention, very briefly.
+Before Facebook and Myspace, a social networking site called Friendster captured the world’s attention very briefly.
 People loved it.
-In fact, they loved it so much that boatloads of users tried to access it too quickly, and those early 2000’s pre-cloud servers couldn’t handle all the traffic.
+They loved it so much that boatloads of users tried to access it too quickly, and those early 2000s pre-cloud servers couldn’t handle all the traffic.
 Nobody wanted to wait 30 seconds for a page to load, so they dropped Friendster like a hot brick.

-When Facebook came along, they took a different approach.
-They began with universities, launching one-by-one at different institutions, waiting until the hype built up from nearby schools and the students who were left out started to complain.
-This allowed Facebook to gate their usership and buy up new server space as demand grew.
+When Facebook came along, it took a different approach.
+They began with universities, launching one by one at various institutions, waiting until the hype built up from nearby schools and the students who were left out started to complain.
+This allowed Facebook to gate their users and buy new server space as demand grew.
 It also created the sense of being part of an exclusive club, unlike Myspace, which “old people” and high school students couldn’t access.
-Facebook continued with this strategy until 2008, when they opened the platform to everyone.
+Facebook continued this strategy until 2008, when it opened the platform to everyone.
 The rest is history.

-The moral of the story?
+The moral of the story is?
 Facebook stood out not because of its technology, per se, but because the founders adopted a strategy that ensured quick download speeds and social exclusivity to early adopters.

 How will your app stand out?